VahalaSly/Final_Project/README.md

 `pip install pytest`

-Then, from the main WAS dir, run:
+Then, from the 'src' dir, run:

 `python -m pytest`